SegmentController/RF24MeshSerial/README.md

 Important config:
 - SERIAL_SPEED: COM port speed
 - AUTOBEGIN_AS_MASTER: Autostart the nRF24 comm as a master node.
 Without this you build a slave-node and you must to specify nodeid before begin
 - RADIO_CE_CS_PIN: your hardware depending CE and CS pins.
-(As version 1.1.0 you can use autodetection mechanism to find the radio)
+(As version 1.1.0 you can use multiple values and automatic detection to find the radio)

 # Used libraries
 Modified SerialCommand library included/embed in project.
 It is optimized for this project: memory allocation, buffers length.